 In recent years it’s become clear that the commitment to public works has dramatically constricted just as electoral politics and congressional debate have come to revolve around the role of government.

 The volatility of the housing market has brought home the risks of deregulation; rising homelessness has stressed the social safety net.
-Faltering efforts to rebuild post-disaster New Orleans and the Gulf of Mexico have exposed the fallout from public disinvestment in urban and environmental infrastructures.
+Faltering efforts to rebuild in the wake of disaster — from New Orleans to New York to Houston — have exposed the fallout from public disinvestment in urban and environmental infrastructures.
 Growing opposition to natural gas pipelines and hydraulic fracturing (“no fracking way”) has unified water-drinking citizens across party lines, underscoring the perils of an energy portfolio dominated by fossil fuels.

-Recents years have witnessed the Arab Spring and Occupy Wall Street; the American political agenda is increasingly influenced by a small cohort of the ultra-rich.
-Meanwhile we are witnessing new challenges to the economic liberalism that prevailed for decades, an intensifying awareness of the consequences of privatization — and the dictates of austerity — in the United States and around the globe.
+Earlier this decade we witnessed the brief insurgencies of the Arab Spring and Occupy Wall Street.
+Meanwhile we are facing new challenges to the economic liberalism that prevailed for decades, an intensifying awareness of the consequences of privatization — and the dictates of austerity — in the United States and around the globe.
 This meta-question of public and private remains at the center of discussion in democratic countries.

 How might the environmental design professions respond most effectively to these challenges?